t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

     * *Bootstrapping*: used to describe the entire process involved during the initial security setup of an IoT device.
 The specification does not use separate terms or distinguish the process of obtaining identifier and credentials for communicating with an application server where the user has an account or for network connectivity.
     * *Registration*: describes the process of associating the device with a user account on an application server.
   * **Players**: The device owner/user is responsible for transferring an OOB message necessary for protocol completion.
 The application server where the device is registered may be provided by different service providers including the device manufacturer or device owner.
 The local network needs standard AAA configuration for routing EAP-NOOB sessions to the application server chosen by the device owner/user.
   * **Initial beliefs assumed in the device**: EAP-NOOB does not require devices to have any pre-installed credentials but expects all devices to use a standard identifier (noob@eap-noob.arpa) during initial network discovery.
+The devices also populate the PeerInfo JSON object using during the boostrapping process and may contain information such as the MAC Address, Manufacturer name, and model information.
   * **Processes**: The IoT device performs network discovery and one or more OOB outputs may be generated.
 The user is expected EAP exchange is encompassed by Initial Exchange, OOB step, Completion Exchange and Waiting Exchange.
   * **Beliefs imparted to the device after protocol execution**: After EAP-NOOB bootstrapping process is complete, the device and server establish a long-term secret, which can be renewed without further user involvement.
 As a side-effect, the device also obtains identifier and credentials for network and Internet connectivity (via the EAP authenticator).